vige-vota/site/README.md

 ```
 docker-compose up
 ```
-You are ready to connect to: `https://frontend.vota.vige.it`
+You are ready to connect to: `https://frontend.vota.vige.it` and: `https://report.vota.vige.it`

 ## Build and start the single projects